c-biancone/Mandelbrot_Cpp_Final/README.md

 <!-- DESCRIPTION -->
   <p align="left">
     This is a C++ implementation of my original Gigabrot project, put into this repo for ease of submission.
 Its goal is to take in user-specified parameters and efficiently produce a PPM image render of the Mandelbrot set with stripe-average colorization and a pseudo-neumorphic normal mapping effect.
 This project also demonstrates various fundamental aspects of coding using the C++ language.
+Sample output image shown above.
     <br />
     <a href="#usage"><strong>Jump to Usage»</strong></a>
     <br />